TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Sample of candidates

-By taking into account all blazars in the catalog with a known redshift, the distributions of the two subclasses can be observed in Figures \ref{fig:PL_hist}, \ref{fig:L_histo}, and \ref{fig:nusyn_histo}, which represent the distribution of the three parameters taken into account for the selection.
+Assuming the existence of the blazar sequence and taking its results as starting point for our selection, we first investigated the distribution of three source parameters linked to the SED shape of blazars.
+The chosen parameters are the $\gamma-$ray photon index, $\Gamma_\gamma$, the $\gamma-$ray luminosity (integrated in the $1-100$ GeV range), $L_\gamma$, and the synchrotron peak frequency, $\nu_{syn}$.
+In order to compute the luminosity, we took into account all blazars in the catalog with a known redshift.
+The distributions of the two blazar subclasses are shown in Figures \ref{fig:PL_hist}, \ref{fig:L_histo}, and \ref{fig:nusyn_histo}.
 Although overlapping, the distributions of the photon index, $\Gamma_\mathrm{\gamma}$, and $\gamma-$ray luminosity, $\mathrm{L}_\gamma$, show clearly distinct values with the FSRQs tending to have higher values of both $\Gamma_\mathrm{\gamma}$ and $\mathrm{L}_\gamma$ with respect to BL Lacs.
-For the synchrotron peak frequency, however, FSRQs show smaller values than BL Lacs, with a very narrow distribution peaked around $\sim10^{13}$ Hz, while the distribution of BL Lacs spans a wider range (from $\sim10^{13}$ Hz to $\sim10^{18}$ Hz).
-Moreover, in both Figures \ref{fig:PL_hist} and \ref{fig:L_histo}, TXS~0506+056 lies in the overlapping region of the FSRQ and BL Lac distributions, suggesting a complex classification of the source, although in the catalog and in Figure \ref{fig:nusyn_histo} here it is classified as a BL Lac object.
+For the synchrotron peak frequency, FSRQs show smaller values than BL Lacs, with a very narrow distribution peaked around $\sim10^{13}$ Hz, while the distribution of BL Lacs spans a wider range (from $\sim10^{13}$ Hz to $\sim10^{18}$ Hz).
+These distributions are in line with the behaviour highlighted by the blazar sequence.
+Looking at these distributions, TXS~0506+056 seems not to hold the properties of neither a pure FSRQ, nor a pure BL Lac, being it more likely to be sampled from the BL Lac distribution in Figures \ref{fig:PL_hist} and \ref{fig:nusyn_histo}, and from the FSRQ distribution in Fig. \ref{fig:L_histo}.
+Its classification may therefore be non-straightforward.

-Indeed the nature of TXS~0506+056 is not firmly established \cite{Padovani2019_TXS} and it is possible that the source has transitional properties between the two subclasses of blazars.
+Indeed, given the discrepancy between its usual classification as a BL Lac and the interpretation from \citep{Padovani2019_TXS}, the nature of TXS~0506+056 is not firmly established and it is possible that the source has transitional properties between the two subclasses of blazars.